e-mergo/mx-emergo-actions-dropdown-menu/README.md

 -   Visible
 -   Class

-Tip: clicking a _Boolean_ or _Enumeration_ menu item results in changes in the related attribute, but the changes are not committed.
+Tip: clicking a _Boolean_ or _Enumeration_ menu item results in setting a new value in the related attribute, but the changes are not committed.
 To commit the changes in the attribute, use the onClick action to trigger a microflow in which the change is handled and committed.
 If the change is not committed, any triggered rollback (Cancel changes) will result in losing the change.

+### Menu class

+Set an expression for the dynamic class name of the dropdown menu.

 ### Hide empty menu